 Physiologic jaundice usually appears within a few days after birth and resolves within two weeks.
 Other types of newborn jaundice can be due to prematurity, problems related to breastfeeding, infection, blood type mismatch between mom and baby as well as other blood or liver problems.

 Since many mothers and babies leave the hospital soon after delivery, jaundice may not appear until babies are at home.
 A newborn check is typically scheduled with your pediatrician within the first few days of going home from the nursery to check for jaundice.

-It is important to contact your doctor if you notice signs of jaundice in your baby and you may need to see the doctor that same day.
+It is important to contact your doctor if you notice signs of jaundice in your baby.
+If you suspect jaundice you will likely need to see your doctor that same day.
 While jaundice is usually very treatable, in the most extreme cases it can cause brain damage.